-By default, models are served using 16-bit floating-point (FP16) precision.
-Quantization reduces the number of bits required to serve the model, improving performance and reducing cost to serve.
+By default, models on dedicated deployments are served using 16-bit floating-point (FP16) precision.
+Quantization reduces the number of bits used to serve the model, improving performance and reducing cost to serve.
 However, this can changes model numerics which may introduce small changes to the output.

 Take a look at our blog post for a detailed treatment of how quantization affects model quality.